abdulrahmanalaa123/ITI-sessions/itiLog.md

 - dd deletes a line
 - dw deletes a word
 - D deletes the rest of the line from the position of the cursor
-- yy copies a line
+- yy or Y copies a line
+- yw copies a word
 - p pastes a line below
 - P pastes the line above the current cursor line
 - s goes into insert and removes the current cursor position and replacing it with the input